BorisKly/MyPackage/README.md

 #MyPackage

 ##Installation
-to install this package import url in SPM.
+To install this package import 'https://github.com/BorisKly/MyPackage.git' in SPM.